-A Whitelabel site or Microsite is a fully hosted, fully customized front-end experience for the Engage publishing platform.
+A Whitelabel site or Microsite is a fully hosted, fully customized front-end experience for the Live publishing platform.

 How can I create a Whitelabel (Microsite)?

 The first step in creating a whitelabel is to create a template page hosted on your servers, with a an empty div and the id= Livee” (e.g.: <div id="livee"></div>).
 This will allow us to inject your Live stream onto your whitelabel site (microsite).

 This template page is hosted on your servers, allowing you to maintain full control over it and make changes at any time.
 We then ‘scrape’ your template page, and host your Whitelabel (microsite) on our servers, checking back every few minutes for any changes you may have made to your template.
 These changes are reflected on your Whitelabel site (microsite) and are made Live as soon as we have received them.

 **Note: Only Template pages that return HTTP-200 will be used by the Template-Updater**

 Step 2: SET UP A WHITELABEL TEMPLATE WITHIN LIVE

 After setting up a template page, you'll need to log in to client.scribblelive.com and navigate to the Manage Templates page.
 Select Create New to create a new Whitelabel template which you will fill out.
 The template created in Step 1 should be placed in the Template URL field.

 Note: Whitelabel licenses will need to be included in your contract to be able to create Whitelabels in your account.
 Contact your CSM (or email@example.com) in order to acquire Whitelabel licenses.

 Step 3: SET UP A CNAME WITH YOUR SERVER ADMINISTRATOR